-These results help explain the trends in representation in children's books over time that we document in Section V.62 In this section, we show that these results are correlated with broader changes in overall societal mores.
+These results help explain the trends in representation in children's books over time that we document in Section V. In the current section, we have shown that these results are correlated with broader changes in overall societal mores.
 This aligns with findings from sociology on the patterns of changes in racial beliefs over time (Schuman et al., 1997) and the linkages between beliefs - particularly racial beliefs - and behavior (Ajzen et al., 2018).
-It also corresponds to theoretical predictions of the evolution of social preferences (Bernheim, 1994; Sobel, 2005).
+It also corresponds to theoretical predictions of the evolution of social preferences.
 Bernheim (1994) predicts that people's preferences will adapt to what they think are social preferences.
 Similarly, Sobel (2005) predicts that preferences are informed by a desire for reciprocity.
 In our setting, greater demand for a diverse set of representations could come from awareness of increasing diversity in the U.S. population, and, as we see in the CCES data, (gradually) increasing acceptance of racial equality for Black people.